Problem with the Median House Price. Things You Must Know.

 Sales Volume: The number of homes sold over a specific period provides insight into market activity.
 A high sales volume usually indicates a healthy, active market.

 Affordability Index: This index measures whether a typical family earns enough income to qualify for a mortgage on a median-priced home.
 It helps gauge how accessible homeownership is in a given market.
+Do note that different data sources can have different definition of this, and the number is not directly comparable across different sources.

 Matrix of the above data: Segmenting the above data is something obvious, but which is often overlooked by all buyers.
-Buyers do not have enough knowledge to segment the above data properly, resulting in wrong interpretation and analysis of the market condition and value.
+Buyers do not have enough knowledge to segment the above data properly, often resulting in wrong interpretation and analysis of the market condition and property value.

 What's next?